APA Releases 2019 Structural Panel & Engineered Wood Yearbook

-The 2017 Structural Panel & Engineered Wood Yearbook has been released by APA – The Engineered Wood Association.
-The yearbook includes an analysis of the U.S., Canadian, and global economies, focusing on factors that impact demand for engineered wood products across several market segments as a basis for forecasting expected production of engineered wood products over the next five years.
+The 2019 Structural Panel & Engineered Wood Yearbook has been released by APA – The Engineered Wood Association.
+The yearbook includes an analysis of the U.S., Canadian and global economies, focusing on factors that impact demand for engineered wood products across several market segments as a basis for forecasting expected production of engineered wood products.
 Besides the analysis and forecast, the yearbook also includes historical data on engineered wood production.
 Topics examined in the yearbook include:

 - Residential construction in the U.S. and Canada, new and repair/remodel